SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/backup-database-containers/README.md

 ## 2. Prerequisites

+Before approaching this part of the **Expert Scope**, please make sure to setup a new HDI Container Group Administrator first as described in the following part of the Expert Scope ([Manage Tenant Database Containers](../manage-tenant-containers/README.md)).

 - The tables in the schema of the exported container must not be larger than 2GB.
 - The exporting user needs to be an Admin of your container's HDI Container Group.
 - Dependent objects need to be imported first (e.g., a shared database container).